garethrepton/garethrepton.github.io/_posts/2019-02-02-Fsharp handling the option type.md

 This prints the value 1, because thats whats been assigned to the nullable int.
 So how does this relate to F#?

 ## On to F# options
-Well, functional languages don't tend to work with `Null`s, instead they deal with something called a `maybe` or in F# (and OCAML) world `option`.
-In F# you declare something as an option type by prefixing it with the words `Some` for a value or `None` for no value.
+Well, functional languages don't tend to work with nulls, instead they deal with something called a `maybe` or in F# (and OCAML) world `option`.
+In F# you declare something as an ption type by prefixing it with the words `Some` for a value or `None` for no value.
 For example:

 {% highlight FSharp %}
 let x = Some 41;